Private Lung Function Test London

-Why should I take a lung function test?
+Why should I take a lung function test in London?

 There are several reasons for performing these tests such as to help make a diagnosis and to quantify the degree of lung damage.